 You can also wash with a little face wash and water which is more gentle on the jade stone.

 I hunted and read through countless reviews to find a roller that was well made and real jade.
 I wanted to make sure it was sturdy and the base would hold up with daily use.
-This is the exact roller that I found and love.
-It also is the most affordable out of the three that I linked.
-It’s amazing!
+I created this list of the best reviewed rollers to save you from having to dig through hundreds of options.

 Continue Reading |